This document is only valid for the day on which it is accessed. Please read our disclaimer.

 If a patient is found to be positive for MRSA from a wound swab, or is known to be MRSA positive from previous swabs, they should be placed into contact isolation.

 Only useful for uncomplicated localized impetigo (≤ 3 lesions).
-Clean off crusts and apply fusidic acid cream tds to lesions.
+Clean off crusts and apply fusidic acid cream to lesions twice daily for five days.

 Cephalexin - good Staphylococcal & Streptococcal cover, palatable suspension, well tolerated, funded.
 For prescribing information see http://nzfchildren.org.nz/nzf_3058